aral/ar.al-site/content/2018/07/27/getting-started-with-wireguard-on-linux-using-azirevpn/index.md

 You can set things up on Android using [the WireGuard app](https://f-droid.org/en/packages/com.wireguard.android/) (which is available on the [F-Droid catalogue](https://f-droid.org/)) but installation on Linux currently requires use of the command line.
 You will need to install some packages that the installation script doesn’t automatically install, including [WireGuard itself](https://www.wireguard.com/install/).

 ### Installing

+{{< figure src="installation.jpg" alt="Screenshot of terminal showing the output of the installer script" caption="The AzireVPN WireGuard installation is carried out through the terminal." >}}

 1. [Install WireGuard](https://www.wireguard.com/install/).
 On Debian/Ubuntu-based distributions (like Pop!_OS):